Codecademy/docs/content/python/concepts/random-module/terms/sample/sample.md

 ---
 Title: '.sample()'
-Description: 'Returns a given number of randomly selected items from a given population.'
+Description: 'Returns a list of items randomly selected from a given population.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'